Meet the Chef:

 What’s one skill that every amateur chef should develop?

 A: I think a great basic skill to have is how to sear.
-Any kind of protein, searing just makes it taste better (about 90% of the time).
+Any kind of protein, searing just makes it taste better.
 It’s really easy, but searing does require a certain amount of patience.
 It’s such a great way to make your food look absolutely beautiful and get a great crust on fish or steak or whatever it is.
 If you can just get a quick sear on something and then put it in the oven for five minutes to finish cooking, then you’ve made something restaurant quality.
 I always feel like that’s the thing I like to teach my friends when they come over – when something looks really great it’s probably just because I seared it and browned it – made it look nice.

 Chef Challenge: Make something you’ve seen in a restaurant that you don’t think you could master at home.
 If you’ve ever really been impressed by a dish, try to make it at home.
 Just set aside an afternoon – even if it means you need to buy 20 ingredients, it’s fine because you’ll totally start using them, and you’ll be so happy when you open your cabinet and see them.
 There’s an excellent chance that you’ll be able to make that dish and you’ll be so proud of yourself when you do!